the method

-The emBODY Performance Method treats the body as a site of knowledge, history, and power, combining feminist theory, engaged pedagogy, and embodied practice to examine how physiology, psychology, politics, and culture shape performers and their art.
+This method treats the body as a site of knowledge, history, and power.
+It pulls from feminist theory, engaged pedagogy, and embodied practice to examine how physiology, psychology, politics, and culture

 Freedom is the capacity to move beyond inherited scripts about the body.
 In the emBODY Performance Method, freedom is not “doing whatever you want.”
 It is gaining enough awareness of body culture, habit, and constraint that you can choose how to move, respond, and create.